The main page content begins here.

 The seminars take place at 4pm every Thursday and the locations currently alternates between the Bayes Centre on the central UoE campus and the Higgs Centre, on the 4th floor of the JCMB, on the Kings Buildings campus.
 As of February 2023, STAMP is hybrid, with Zoom links shared via the mailing list.

-The STAMP organisers are grateful for the funding they have recieved from the Higgs Centre and from the School of Mathematics at University of Edinburgh.
+The STAMP organisers are grateful for the funding they have received from the Higgs Centre and from the School of Mathematics at University of Edinburgh.

-STAMP is currently organised by Andrew Beckett, Linden Disney-Hogg and Conor Elrick.
+STAMP was previously organised by Andrew Beckett, Linden Disney-Hogg and Conor Elrick (Year 1), Sam Teale and Subrabalan Murugesan (Year 2).

 You can sign up to our mailing list by following the instructions here.
 (You may need to enable pop-ups for this link to work.)